-School volunteers
+School Volunteers

 Volunteers serve an important role in the education of the students at Grace.
 Grace Lutheran School expects parents to volunteer at the school.
 A list of parent volunteer opportunities is included with the forms completed at the beginning of the school year.
-Classroom newsletters and the Wednesday Principal Note frequently contain information about specific volunteer activities.
+Classroom newsletters and the Wednesday School Newsletter frequently contain information about specific volunteer activities.
 If you have interests or skills to offer as a volunteer, please talk to your child's teacher or the principal or a member of the GPO.

-Volunteers opportunities include: Walk with Grace, lunch supervision, leading classroom parties, chaperoning field trips, and assisting the GPO with social gatherings.
+Volunteers opportunities include: Walk with Grace, Graceful Evening, lunch supervision, leading classroom parties, chaperoning field trips, and assisting the GPO with social gatherings.
+Grace protects our children and our volunteers by doing background checks with Protect My Ministry (PMM).